Thomas Doty – Storyteller

 - Statewide Oregon Arts in Education Program, 1981-1990.

 - John Beeson - Man of Peace.
-A cycle of stories about Oregon's first civil rights leader.
+A cycle of stories about Oregon's first civil rights leader in the 1800s.
 Funded by a grant from the Farnley Tyas Foundation.
 2015-2016.

 - Ti'lomikh Project.
-Doty provided the research and writing to create an interpretive conceptual map that will be installed at a site overlooking the Rogue River and the ancient Takelma village site of Ti'lomikh near Gold Hill, Oregon.
-Funding was provided by the Robert M. Stafrin fund of the Oregon Community Foundation.
+Doty provided the research and writing to create an interpretive conceptual map and a tribal memorial that will be installed at a site overlooking the Rogue River and the ancient Takelma village site of Ti'lomikh near Gold Hill, Oregon.
+Funding for Doty's research was provided by the Robert M. Stafrin fund of the Oregon Community Foundation.
 Fall, 2015.

 - Reading the Rocks.
 Since 1986, co-director and co-founder with Roy Phillips of Burns, Oregon.
 Interpretation, preservation and perpetuation of native pictographs and petroglyphs.